n4ru/1vyrain/README.md

 The main link to the ready to go live USB image can be found [here](https://n4ru.it/1vyrain/).

+Updates will be published here in the form of scripts that can be downloaded and ran on the USB image.

 # Features:
 - Automatic exploit chain unlocking bios region for flashing
 - Model detection and automatic bios flashing